-Figure 12.14 (Continued). epochs in the cosmic 21-cm signal (from top to bottom): the onset of Lyman-α pumping (here the dark regions show the cold gas around the first galaxies); the onset of X-ray heating (here the dark regions are cold gas, while the compact spots represent hot gas around the first black holes); the completion of X-ray heating (where all the gas is hot); and the midpoint of reionization (where black regions are ionized bubbles).
+Figure 12.14 (Continued) epochs in the cosmic 21-cm signal (from top to bottom): the onset of Lyman-α pumping (here the dark regions show the cold gas around the first galaxies); the onset of X-ray heating (here the dark regions are cold gas, while the compact spots represent hot gas around the first black holes); the completion of X-ray heating (where all the gas is hot); and the midpoint of reionization (where black regions are ionized bubbles).
 All slices are 1 Gpc on a side and 3.3 Mpc deep.
 Mesinger, A., Furlanetto, S. R., & Cen, R., Mon.
 Not.
 R. Astron.
 Soc.
 411, 955 (2011).
 Copyright 2011 by the Royal Astronomical Society.

-Figure 12.15 Evolution of brightness temperature fluctuations at $k=0.1\,\mathrm{Mpc^{-1}}$ in two models of the early history of the 21-cm background; this is near the peak sensitivity of most of the planned experiments.
-The light thick curves use parameters similar to our fiducial model in Figure 12.9 (and also the light curves in Figure 12.8); the dark thin curves use the Population III model from Figure 12.8.
-The dashed curve includes the effects of Lyman- α fluctuations only, the dotted curve includes the effects of heating fluctuations only; the solid curve includes both (but not ionization).
+Figure 12.15 Evolution of brightness temperature fluctuations at $k \neq 0.1 \,\mathrm{Mpc^{-1}}$ in two models of the early history of the 21-cm background his is near the peak sensitivity of most of the planned experiments.
+The thick curves use parameters similar to our fiducial model in Figure 12.9 (and also the thick rameters similar to our fiducial model in Figure 12.9 (and also the thick curves in Figure 12.8); the thin curves use the Population III model from Figure 12.8.
+The dashed curve includes the effects of Lyman-α fluctuations only; the dotted curve includes the effects of heating fluctuations only; the solid curve includes both (but not ionization).
 Panels (a) and (b) show the spherically averaged rms fluctuation and one of the anisotropic components, respectively.
 Pritchard, J. R., & Furlanetto, S. R., Mon.
 Not.
 R. Astron.
 Soc.
 376, 1680 (2007).
-Copyright 2007 by the Royal Astronomical Society.

-snapshots of the fields (in the left column) and the corresponding (spherically averaged) power spectra (in the right column).
+Copyright 2007 by the Royal Astronomical snapshots of the fields (in the left column) and the corresponding (spherically averaged) power spectra (in the right column).
 The underlying model is very similar to the fiducial model whose mean signal is shown in Figure 12.9, though the redshifts of the critical points differ slightly.
 Importantly, the fluctuations are substantial throughout all the interesting regimes.